dkopko/klox/memory-bank/activeContext.md

 While preserving the core approach, several opportunities exist for performance optimization:

-- Optimizing the structmap_amt lookup path for frequently accessed objects
+- Leveraging cb's optimized structmap_amt implementation for object lookups
 - Exploring improvements to the deriveMutableObjectLayer() process for frequently modified objects
 - Investigating potential improvements to the region management strategy